GilbertoBotaro/nifi_processors/README.md

 # nifi_processors

+1)
-Th SplitToAttribute processor for Apache Nifi will allow to split the incoming content of a flowfile into separate fields using a defined separator.
+The SplitToAttribute processor for Apache Nifi will allow to split the incoming content of a flowfile into separate fields using a defined separator.

 The values of the individual fields will be assigned to flowfile attributes.
 Each attribute is named using the defined field prefix plus the positional number of the field.